Australia’s largest aggregator, AFG

 “A viable mortgage broking sector is crucial for retaining an element of competitive pressure in the mortgage market.
 Many of Australia’s smaller lenders rely on mortgage brokers to act as a distribution network for their products.”

-According to AFG’s response, increased competition driven by mortgage brokers has driven down the indicative variable home loan interest rate from around 400bps above the cash rate in 1994 to around 175bps above the cash rate by 2010.
+’s response, increased competition driven by mortgage brokers has driven down the indicative variable home loan interest rate from around 400bps above the cash rate in 1994 to around 175bps above the cash rate by 2010.

 “We certainly hope some of the banks who are dependent on the channel come forward and support us,” McKeon told Australian Broker